Let's See What This Guy Has Done...

 image-20251002121606425

-Then directly filter by the IP: 198.23.130.211, and the results come up.
+Then directly filter by the keyword for this IP: 198.23.130.211, and the results are out.

 | Item | Content | |